 \section{Introduction}

-With the development of data mining, data of massive size are collected in numerous application regions including recommendable systems, medical analysis, search engineering, financial analysis, online text, sensor network monitoring and social activity mining.
-For example \cite{Sullivan2012}, Twitter admits 328 million active users' microblog (share 280-character updates) with their followers per month; Google has seen 30 trillion URLs, crawls over 20 billion of those a day, and answers 100 billion search queries a month; International Data Corporation (IDC) reports that global investment in big data and business analytics (BDA) will grow from \$130.1 billion in 2016 to more than \$203 billion in 2020.
+With the development of data mining, data of massive size are collected in numerous application areas including recommender systems, medical analysis, search engines, financial analysis, online text sensor network monitoring and social activity mining.
 These massive data certainly bring benefits for data analysis in terms of improving the prediction capability \cite{Zhang2015}, discovering potential structure of data which cannot be reflected by data of small size \cite{Chui2019}, and creating new growth opportunities to combine and analyze industry data \cite{Ban2019}.
-However, they also cause several challenges, called massive data challenges, in data analysis as follows:
+However, they also bring several challenges, called massive data challenges, in data analysis as follows:

 $\bullet$ Distributive storage: Chunks of data are spread across multiple possibly distant servers.
 The cost of data communications between different servers and risk of loading data in a remote server are relatively large.
 This makes the classical batch learning schemes such as kernel methods \cite{Steinwart2008} and neural networks \cite{Gyorfi2002} be not available.
 For example, Google has seen 30 trillion URLs, crawls over 20 billion of those a day \cite{Sullivan2012}, and answers 100 billion search queries a month.
 It is impossible to store all these data in a serve and answer the query swiftly by using all these data in a batch manner.

 $\bullet$ Data privacy preservation: Individual data such as clinical records, personal social networks and financial fraud detection \cite{Horvitz2015} are frequently sensitive and cannot be shared for the sake of privacy.
 It is difficult to analyze these data in a batch manner, hoping that all sensitive data can be successfully collected.
 The data privacy issue becomes urgent when data are owned by different organizations that wish to collaboratively use them.
 For instance, multiple hospitals are highly desired to collaboratively train a classifier to improve the quality of clinical decision-making, in the premise of preserving the privacy of their own medical records \cite{Fung2010}.